-Homestead exemption is $25,000 deducted from your assessed value before the taxes are calculated plus an additional $25,000 homestead exemption applied to the assessed value above $50,000.
+Homestead exemption is $25,000 deducted from your assessed value before the taxes are calculated plus an additional homestead exemption up to $25,000 applied to the assessed value above $50,000.
 The additional exemption does not apply to school taxes.
 The year after you qualify for homestead exemption, your assessed value cannot increase more than 3% per year, or the increase in the consumer price index, whichever is lower.
 The increase is not automatic since the assessed value cannot be greater than the market value.

 Listed below are the documents required to complete your homestead application.
 All of these documents are required for all owners who reside on your property (legible copies are acceptable).
 A husband and wife may apply for their spouse as long as they bring their spouse's documents.
 Homebound persons should contact the Property Appraiser's office to arrange a home visit to file an application.
 We are at your service and we will be most happy to assist you any way we can.

 - Florida voter's information card OR a declaration of domicile recorded with the Clerk of the Court.